Rapid cooling of the in-plane motion of two-dimensional ion crystals in a Penning trap to millikelvin temperatures

 The improved cooling of the $\exb$ modes, i.e., the $\mathrm{PE}$ associated with planar motion, leads to reduced fluctuations in ion positions.
 Consequently, the adverse impact of planar position fluctuations on the drumhead mode spectrum is greatly reduced.
-In Fig.~(\ref{fig:coupling}e) and Fig.~(\ref{fig:coupling}f), we plot the power spectrum of the drumhead motion for the two cases considered here, after the crystals have been laser cooled for $10$ ms. For $\omega_r/(2\pi)=180 \;\text{kHz}$ [Fig.~(\ref{fig:coupling}e)], the drumhead modes are so strongly broadened that the spectrum appears as a smooth continuum beyond the first few highest frequency well-resolved modes.
+In Fig.~\ref{fig:coupling}(e) and \ref{fig:coupling}(f), we plot the power spectrum of the drumhead motion for the two cases considered here, after the crystals have been laser cooled for $10$ ms. For $\omega_r/(2\pi)=180 \;\text{kHz}$ [Fig.~\ref{fig:coupling}(e)], the drumhead modes are so strongly broadened that the spectrum appears as a smooth continuum beyond the first few well-resolved highest frequency modes.
 In general, the sensitivity of the drumhead modes to planar position fluctuations is stronger for the lower frequency modes.
-The spectrum shown in Fig.~(\ref{fig:coupling}e) is consistent with Fig.~(7c) of Ref.~\cite{Shankar2020}, which shows the broadening of the drumhead spectrum due to an in-plane temperature of 10 mK.
-In contrast, when $\omega_r/(2\pi)=204\;\text{kHz}$ [Fig.~(\ref{fig:coupling}f)], the drumhead spectrum shows resolved peaks near the predicted drumhead mode frequencies over a much larger range of mode frequencies.
+The spectrum shown in Fig.~\ref{fig:coupling}(e) is consistent with Fig.~(7c) of Ref.~\cite{Shankar2020}, which shows the broadening of the drumhead spectrum due to an in-plane temperature of 10 mK.
+In contrast, when $\omega_r/(2\pi)=204\;\text{kHz}$ [Fig.~\ref{fig:coupling}(f)], the drumhead spectrum shows resolved peaks near the predicted drumhead mode frequencies over a much larger range of mode frequencies.
 Improving the drumhead spectral resolution could enable the use of more of these modes for high fidelity quantum information processing protocols.
 So far, protocols have primarily utilized only the center-of-mass mode, which is the highest frequency drumhead mode and is insensitive to planar position fluctuations.

 To understand the role played by the mode coupling in the improved cooling, we compared our results against a simulation where the Coulomb interaction, given by the last term in Eq.~(\ref{eqn:potential}), was expanded to second order in the displacements of the ions from their equilibrium positions.
 The expansion results in a Coulomb force that is linear in the displacements of the ions.
-This ``linearization" removes the mode coupling, which arises from the higher order terms of the Coulomb interaction, and allows for the direct laser cooling to be isolated in simulations.
+This ``linearization" removes the mode coupling due to higher order terms, and allows for the direct laser cooling to be isolated in simulations.
 The details of the linearization procedure and the associated simulations are provided in the SM.